We are reader supported. If you buy through the links on our website, we may earn a small commission at no additional cost to you. Learn more.

 - Pre-gapped at 0.043″

-ACDelco is another trusted brand among vehicle parts manufacturers with an experience of over a hundred years.
+ACDelco is another trusted brand among vehicle parts manufacturers with experience of over a hundred years.
 The 41-103 from them is their bestselling iridium spark plug, and this one also boasts a fine-wire electrode, offering excellent engine idle stability and smooth performance.

 - Fine-wire design